roop/roop.github.io/_posts/2016-02-15-swift-evolution-week-of-02-08.md

     In particular, Jesse talks about the discussion on garbage collection in the mailing lists which is a discussion that I haven't read up on.

+**Update:** See also Erica Sadun's [excellent roundup of last week](http://ericasadun.com/2016/02/12/pterodactyls-and-thylacines-whats-evolvin-over-in-swift/).